 b. engage constructively in mitigating these risks (“Election Accountability Assessment Framework”).

 An Election Accountability Assessment Framework (EAAF) designed with Global Majority communities in mind is critical for several reasons.
-First, CSOs across the Global Majority have struggled to engage with Internet platforms constructively, owing to limitations in personnel access, limited research and data, and asymmetries in knowledge and access to resources.
-Second, existing CSO-led documentation on technology-mediated civic harms lack consistent methodologies that are accessible to the
+First, CSOs across the Global Majority often struggle to engage with Internet platforms constructively, owing to limitations in personnel access, limited research and data, and asymmetries in knowledge and access to resources.
+Second, existing CSO-led documentation on technology-mediated civic harms tend to lack consistent methodologies that are accessible to the public and usable across geographies, cultures, and contexts.
+Third, underinvestment in company resources and a smaller number of academic research on platform accountability in Global Majority contexts limits the ability of CSOs to establish evidence-driven, universal advocacy strategies.

 The EAAF hopes to address the aforementioned challenges by arming Global Majority communities with a structured playbook to assess Internet platforms’ preparedness and performance during civic events—including elections—while identifying disparities among different platforms in different countries.
-In sum, it provides a contextually-sensitive baseline to evaluate, compare and advocate for more accountability and transparency from Internet platforms operating in Global Majority countries.
+In sum, it provides a contextually-sensitive baseline to advocate for more accountability and transparency from Internet platforms operating in Global Majority countries.